annotation/text-fabric/docs/Api/Syrnt.md

     ??? info "linked"
         `linked` indicates whether the result should be a link to the source.

+    ??? info "fmt"
+        `fmt` is the text format that will be used for the represantation.

     ??? info "withNodes"
         `withNodes` indicates whether node numbers should be displayed.